 First, you should check your dog routinely for ticks; daily is best.
 A black-legged tick in the nymph stage is extremely small (the size of a comma in newsprint), so great care should be taken.
 If you find any attached ticks, remove them immediately using tweezers and a firm, steady pull.
 Jerking the tick could cause mouthparts to break off, which can also increase your dog’s risk.
 There are also many tick prevention products available for pets than can help repel ticks, so talk to your veterinarian about which may be best for your dog or cat.

 Evidence that the treated cotton in our tick traps is being used as nesting material.

 Finally, be sure to treat your yard for ticks.
 Most of your pet’s outdoor time will probably be in your own yard.
 Making that area as tick-free as possible will reduce your pet’s exposure.
 Mosquito Squad of Southern New Hampshire uses a two-step method for eliminating ticks.
-First, we apply a barrier spray that will kill the ticks currently in your yard.
+First, we apply a barrier treatment that will kill the ticks currently in your yard.
 Second, we utilize “tick-tubes”.
 Tick tubes contain fibrous, tick-killing material rodents like to use in their nests.
 Ticks proliferate using rodents as hosts, so rodent nests are typically infested with ticks.
 By utilizing this material, we are able to target ticks in the areas they frequent.
 Through these two methods, the tick population on your property can be noticeably reduced, and you can get started with our introductory pricing, only a $99 investment.

 Don’t take chances with your family’s health – the human part of your family or the four-legged part.
 Contact Mosquito Squad of Southern New Hampshire today and let us be part of Lyme Disease prevention at your home.
 We want to keep your dogs happy, healthy, and wagging too.